 The speeches took place after the meal.
 Always a highlight of the day for me to capture people’s emotions, there was plenty of fun, laughter and even a few tears to round things off nicely.

 My day ended with coverage of the first few dances in the Upper College Hall.
-I loved some of the dance moves by Melissa and Gordon, plenty of twirling always makes for a great wedding photo!
+I loved some of the dance moves by Melissa and Gordon, plenty of twirling makes for a great wedding photo!
 The final dance I covered was the beginning of the ceilidh.
-The dance floor was packed – this was going to be a great party!
+A packed dance floor meant this was going to be a great party!

 Details of the wedding suppliers who helped make Melissa and Gordon’s St Salvator’s Chapel wedding so special and unique: